The following is an update on municipal services with respect to Parks & Recreation:

 More information and updates on beaches, pools and splashpads can be found on halifax.ca/summeraquatics

-Fitness Centres at the following municipal facilities will open on Monday, July 6, 2020:
+Fitness Centres at the following municipal facilities are now open:

 - Captain William Spry Community Centre